stefanpejcic/cpanelplugins.com/blog/2022-05-05-login-log-cpanel-plugin/index.md

 #### Whats next

-In the next couple of months we're going to continue to improve the docs, create tutorials, add more source & transformer plugins and fix bugs.
+In the next couple of months we're going to continue to improve the docs, create tutorials and fix bugs.

 #### Contribute to Gridsome